-These one-bowl, no-chill Snickerdoodles are crispy around the edges, soft and chewy at the centers, spicy-sweet, and completely addicting.
+These easy one-bowl, no-chill Snickerdoodles are crispy around the edges, soft and chewy at the centers, and so so good.

 Hey, friend.
-Happy Saturday and happy September.
-I hope both are off to an excellent start for you, and if even if they’re not, don’t worry.
-They could be about to get a lot better.
+I hope your day is off to an excellent start, and if not, don’t worry.
+It could be about to get a lot better.

 And not just any snickerdoodles.

 Crispy around the edges, soft and chewy at the centers, spicy-sweet, and totally perfect snickerdoodles.